DUI in Arizona (Impaired in the Slightest and .08)

 • Alcohol or drug screening

-• SR-22 Insurance Certificate requirement for 3 years.
+• SR-22 Insurance Certificate requirement for 3 years (if there is a license suspension from the DUI conviction).

 Additional Penalties for a Second Offense DUI in the Slightest